HarryBuadee/Devops_Learning_Linux/OTW Bandit/Level 10>11.md

 bandit10@bandit:~$
 ```
 - I used the cat data.txt | base64 -d command to decode
-the text into plain text.
-This displayed the text.
+the text into plain text this displayed the password.